JSSpaulding/rgeoprofile/paper/paper.md

 # Discussion and Conclusion

 `rgeoprofile` is a package which provides an implementation of serial perpetrator crime analysis into the R programming environment.
 The package was designed to be user-friendly and robust to accommodate larger input data.
 The combination of centrographic and decay models provide an analytical platform with wide usage and value for the crime analysis community.
 The package further serves to increase the capabilities of crime analysis units to utilize these techniques for suspect prioritization or potential intelligence toward the closure of serial incident cases.
 Additionally, the utilization of the R programming language facilitates both transparency and reproducibility in the analysis of crime incidents which are critical elements for integrity and admissibility in the adjudication of crime incidents.
 Academically, the package has implications which facilitate research into the performance and comparison of centrographic and decay-based prediction systems, a current debate in the literature [@Bennell:2007; @Rossmo:2005; @Snook:2005].
+Additionally, the [Github repository](https://github.com/JSSpaulding/rgeoprofile) for the package contains supplementary files which aid in usage of the package.
+The ‘NEWS.md’ file outlines the changes to the package throughout versions.
+This file is updated each time any change is made to the package to ensure users are apprised of any and all changes.
+There is also a ‘vignettes‘ folder which contains a markdown document that serves as a guide to the package.
+The functions are explained in detail with examples to facilitate user comprehension of the functions.
+The introductory vignette is also integrated into the package; available using: browseVignettes("rgeoprofile").
 In summation, the contribution of the `rgeoprofile` package is through flexibile application, transparency, and a no cost start to finish solution for law enforcement/security agencies tasked with perpetrators of serial crimes.

 The rgeoprofile package is hosted on an open source [Github repository](https://github.com/JSSpaulding/rgeoprofile) and on the official [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/package=rgeoprofile) repository.